 What do I need to do before I return to the UK?For dogs, you will need to take them to a vet in the EU between 1 and 5 days (24 and 120 hours) before you are due to arrive back in the UK, for the vet to administer tapeworm treatment and record this in the AHC.
 You will be asked to show the AHC (with the tapeworm treatment recorded) at the border when you arrive back in the UK.
 The above does not apply for dogs travelling back directly from Ireland, Northern Ireland, Finland, Norway or Malta as the dog will have already had tapeworm treatment before going out.
 For cats or ferrets, there are no additional requirements to come back to the UK.
 You will just need to show the Animal Health Certificate at the border when you return.
 For more details see our page on returning to the UK.

-How long is the Animal Health Certificate valid for?From the day the Animal Health Certificate is issued, you have 10 days to depart on your trip.
+How long is the Animal Health Certificate valid for?From the day the Animal Health Certificate is issued, you have 10 days to depart on your trip with day 1 being the date of issue.
 The Animal Health Certificate is valid for 4 months of onward travel within the EU, or until the rabies vaccination expires, whichever date is earlier.
 However, if you leave the EU (for example, to return to the UK), then you would need another AHC in order to re-enter again.
 See our page for more information on validity of Animal Health Certificates.
 Your pet will not need to have a repeat rabies vaccination each time as long as it is up to date.

 How much does an Animal Health Certificate cost?Prices for AHCs vary by vet practice.
 At PassPets, for our standard AHC service (i.e. more than 2 days notice), we charge £99 for the first pet, plus £50 per additional pet.
 We do not charge a consulting fee.
 See our pricing page for more details.

 What if I'm not travelling with my pet?If you are not travelling with your pet you can still be issued with an Animal Health Certificate provided you are due to be reunited with your pet within 5 days of their travel date.
 If your pet is travelling alone with a pet transport company, you will need to provide details of the transport company to your vet before the AHC appointment takes place.
 It is compulsory that you will be reunited with your pet within 5 days of their departure date, and the pet transport company will need to carry documentation that proves this (e.g. a flight booking confirmation).
 If your pet is travelling with a named friend or family member, then you will need to provide the vet issuing the AHC with a written declaration that you are happy for the named person to travel with your pet (we can provide you with a template declaration).
 It is compulsory that you will be reunited with your pet within 5 days of their departure date, and the named person travelling with your pet must carry documentation that proves this (e.g. a flight booking confirmation).
+Please note, there is a £30 admin fee in addition to the price of the AHC if the owner isn't travelling with their pet, due to the extra paperwork involved.
 If you are not going to be reunited with your pet within 5 days of their travel date, or if the move is a commercial move (i.e. change of ownership), then you would need an Export Health Certificate instead.
 Please get in touch for more information.